HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

     Receivers MAY allow Senders to specify an `id` for a new record using ["Update as Create"](https://www.hl7.org/fhir/http.html#upsert).

     The following swimlane diagram depicts the operation described above:

     <!-- If the image below is not wrapped in a div tag, the publisher tries to wrap text around the image, which is not desired. -->
     <div style="text-align: center;"><img src="mcode-patients-push.svg" alt="UML swimlane diagram showing mCODE Patients operations in the push model"></div>

-    **TODO: Do we want to support a bulk data mechanism to send _all_ mCODE Patients in a single request?**

 2. **Receive mCODE Patient Bundle**.  mCODE Data Receivers implementing the Push Model SHALL accept and process an mCODE Patient Bundle sent in the body of a request made to the following endpoint.